Phone: (239) 590-1700

 Residential Student Conduct

-The Office of Housing and Residence Life is committed to creating a campus community that is safe and conducive to a student’s academic success and expects all residents who reside and visit the residence halls to abide by the policies set for in the Student Code of Conduct and the Community Guidebook.
-All students who have an alleged violation of a University and/or Housing policy are afforded due process and have an opportunity for their case to be heard by a University administrator or a student panel.
+The Office of Housing and Residence Life is committed to creating a campus community that is safe and conducive to a student’s academic success and expects all residents who reside and visit the residence halls to abide by the policies set forth in the Student Code of Conduct and the Community Guidebook.
+All students who have an alleged violation of a University and/or Housing policy are afforded due process rights and have an opportunity for their case to be heard by a University administrator or a student panel.
 If you have questions about the conduct process, contact Heather Kloeker, Coordinator of Residential Student Conduct at 239-590-7414.

-For students who have had an incident and need to complete sanctions, all sanction forms are listed below: Please refer to your decision letter to determine which forms are appropriate.
+For students who have been found responsible and need to complete sanctions, all sanction resources are listed below: Please refer to your outcome letter to determine which resources are appropriate.

 1. Due process errors including the University’s failure to provide the student with notice or an opportunity to be heard;